nunzy1/github.io/index.md

 4. Optionally, select **Stay logged in**.
 Note that this option may be disabled depending upon the additional applications included in your ownCloud environment.

-5. Click the arrow the right of the password to login.
+5. Click the arrow to the right of the password to login.